MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 - The Exchange Online Remote PowerShell Module needs to be installed on your computer.
 You need to do the following steps in a browser that supports ClickOnce:

 > [!NOTE]
-> Internet Explorer and Edge (non-Chromium and Chromium versions) supports ClickOnce.
+> Internet Explorer and Edge (non-Chromium and Chromium versions) support ClickOnce.

   1. Open the Exchange admin center (EAC) for your Exchange Online organization.
 For instructions, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/exchange/exchange-admin-center).